beaskoczy/githubpages-publication/docs/2 What is GitHub Pages.md

+---
+title: What is GitHub Pages
+layout: default
+nav_order: 3
+has_children: true
+---

 # What is GitHub Pages?

 GitHub Pages is a free online hosting service.
 It allows you to publish static websites directly from a GitHub repository.
 It supports various input methods (including HTML, XML and Markdown files).
 It doesn’t matter which method you choose - GitHub Pages automatically builds your content into a website without the need to set up a traditional web server.